streamr-dev/network/README.md

-connect() | Connects to the server, and also subscribes to any streams for which `subscribe()` has been called before calling `connect()`. disconnect() | Disconnects from the server, clearing all subscriptions. pause() | Disconnects from the server without clearing subscriptions. subscribe(streamId, callback, resendOptions) | Subscribes to a stream identified by the string `streamId`.
+connect() | Connects to the server, and also subscribes to any streams for which `subscribe()` has been called before calling `connect()`. disconnect() | Disconnects from the server, clearing all subscriptions. pause() | Disconnects from the server without clearing subscriptions. subscribe(streamId, authId, callback, resendOptions) | Subscribes to a stream identified by the string `streamId`.
+Authentication key `authId` is used.
 Messages in this stream are passed to the `callback` function.
 See the above table for `resendOptions`.
 Returns a `Subscription` object. unsubscribe(Subscription) | Unsubscribes the given `Subscription`. unsubscribeAll(`streamId`) | Unsubscribes all `Subscriptions` for `streamId`. getSubscriptions(`streamId`) | Returns a list of `Subscriptions` for `streamId`.